Food and Beverage Services - Quick Guide

-- Carry it on the left hand slightly above the shoulder.
+- Hold the tray on the left palm slightly above the shoulder.

-- Hold it little away from the neck and mouth for the hygienic reasons.
+- Hold it little away from neck and mouth for hygienic reasons.

 Serving Food and Beverage

-The following are some meticulous ways while serving food or beverage.
+Following are some meticulous ways while serving food or beverages.

-Bring the food to the guest table unless it is buffet service.
+Bring food to the guest table if it is not a buffet service.

-Always present the food from the guest’s left side in case of formal dining.
+Present the food from guest’s left side in case of formal dining.

 Serve one food item at a time.